 2. Overall site health.
 They should remain normal — no drop in indexation, donor domains don’t fall off, backlinks don’t fall off, bad links don’t grow, and the availability of the site doesn’t decrease.

-We recommend you regularly audit the entire link mass of the site for stable measurement of indicators.
+We recommend you regularly audit the link mass of the site.
 This applies not only to PBN links, but also to all in general, including those purchased for SEO promotion.

 Checklist: